zannloo/tp/docs/UserGuide.md

 #### Output if command succeeds

-- Displays message indicating successfully removal of student or group.
+- Displays a message indicating the successful removal of student or group.

 </box>